thibaudcolas/thib.me/src/_posts/2023-10-18-djangocon-us-2023-django-accessibility-track-record.md

 Timeline: [30:45](https://www.youtube.com/watch?v=mfl3cbpGVSY&t=1845s)

-The session concluded with insightful questions and engaging discussions.
+The session concluded with ten minutes of insightful questions from the audience.